What's the best way to boost your earning power and change your life? Answer – taking a side hustle and turning it into a full-time hustle.

 If you want to learn more about leadership, business, and project management, you can enroll in a remote course.
 Lots of them only take a week, so you'll be certified before you return to the office!
 Using up your work leave to understand what it's like to be self-employed is a powerful way to gain insight into the actions you must take to be successful.

 Take the Leap or It Might Never Happen

 When you think about the pitfalls involved in going from a side hustle to a full-time business, you will find plenty of excuses to avoid taking a leap of faith.
 And, it is because there is an element of good fortune in every successful business story you see or hear.
 The chips have to fall in your favor.

 Still, this isn't a reason to carry on doing what you're doing and play it safe.
 Although it's more secure and less frightening, it's worse to live with regret since it will nag you for the rest of your life.
 It's better to take a gamble and fail because at least you're in control.

-There’s no reason to take unnecessary risks, mind you.
-An excellent tip is to set realistic goals so that when you reach them, you know it’s time to take the plunge.
+There's no reason to take unnecessary risks, mind you.
+An excellent tip is to set realistic goals so that you know it's time to take the plunge.
 However, you should judge them in terms of quantity and not time, or else you may wait around forever and make yourself unhappy.